lCarvas/notes/docs/remoteSensing/class-2.md

 ## Radiometric Resolution

-The sensitivity the sensor has for recording variations in the elctro magnetic spectrum.
+The sensitivity the sensor has for recording variations in the electro magnetic spectrum.
 Higher values mean that more subtle appearance changes in the image can be detected.

 ## Data Policy